 This list is not exhaustive of all the pros and cons of Simple Practice.
 These are a few notes, in no particular order, from my experience.

-- The Simple Practice Client Portal is great for getting documents electronically signed by clients, sharing .pdfs (to and from clients), secure text messaging with clients, and receiving payments from clients (Stripe is integrated for online payments).
+- The Simple Practice Client Portal is great for getting documents electronically signed by clients, sharing .pdfs (to and from clients), secure text messaging with clients, sending invoices to clients, and receiving payments from clients (Stripe is integrated for online payments).

 - When a client shares a document (they can upload photos and documents easily) with you or completes the documents you have sent to them, you get an email notification.